binaryslav/linux-cheat-notes/linux-notes.md

      ss - is  used  to  dump socket statistics.
 It allows showing information similar to netstat.
 It can display more TCP and state informations than other tools

+     ss -tulpn  - show all ports that are open and being listened (same to "netstat -tulpn")

 *

      echo 'wget -c http://www.example.com/files.iso' | at 09:00 - to schedule a download at 9:00(am)